 Everyone deserves equal access to justice.
 At Bradley, we are forceful proponents of the ethical obligation to help address unmet legal needs of indigent individuals and charitable institutions.
 Our commitment to pro bono service in the communities where our lawyers live and practice is of vital importance to our attorneys and staff.

-The Douglas Arant Public Interest Fellowship, named after a founding partner who helped imbue the firm with its dedication to community service, offers Bradley summer associates the opportunity to work with public service organizations of their choice, subject to the approval of the firm’s Pro Bono Committee.
-Some of the worthy organizations that have been approved as partners in our fellowship program include the Southern Poverty Law Center, Equal Justice Initiative of Alabama (death penalty representation), and Legal Services of Alabama.
+The Douglas Arant Public Interest Fellowship, named after a founding partner who helped instill a dedication to community service, offers Bradley summer associates the opportunity to work with public service organizations of their choice, subject to the approval of the firm’s Pro Bono Committee.
+Some of the worthy organizations that have been approved as partners in our fellowship program include the Southern Poverty Law Center, Equal Justice Initiative of Alabama (death penalty representation) and Legal Services of Alabama.
 Fellowship recipients work a minimum of six weeks at a Bradley office and at least four weeks for their chosen organizations while still being compensated by the firm.

-Douglas Arant was known for his good judgment, tenacity, and overall ability, and maintained notable civic and charitable commitments throughout the state.
-Upon learning of Mr. Arant’s death, Justice Lewis F. Powell, Jr. of the United States Supreme Court noted that “apart from being a distinguished lawyer with a national reputation, he was a superb human being.”
-We believe this fellowship keeps these sterling characteristics alive.
+Douglas Arant was known for his good judgment, tenacity and overall ability, and he maintained notable civic and charitable commitments throughout the state.
+Upon learning of Arant’s death, Justice Lewis F. Powell Jr. of the United States Supreme Court noted that “apart from being a distinguished lawyer with a national reputation, he was a superb human being.”
+We believe this fellowship honors his sterling characteristics.

 Bradley has a long history of representing individuals on death row, particularly in Alabama, which has unique death penalty challenges and the highest death sentence rate in the country.
 Alabama is also the only state where judges override jury recommendations of life without parole.